 Choose a dry, well-ventilated area

-Firewood needs to be kept dry to burn efficiently, so it’s important to store it in a dry area.
+Firewood must be dry to burn efficiently.
 A shed, garage, or covered area with good ventilation is ideal.

 Keep it off the ground

-Storing firewood directly on the ground can cause it to absorb moisture, which can lead to rot and make it harder to ignite.
+Storing firewood directly on the ground can cause it to absorb moisture and harder to ignite.
 To prevent this, stack the firewood on a raised platform or pallet.

 Stack it properly